 (1) the promotoring agents are difficult to obtain;

 (2) multiple tests are needed to meter desirable doses; and

 (3) the seeds may react to one substance in different ways.

 consist in the seeds being processed by special chemical inputs such as:

 (2) major mineral elements and their salts.

 The main disadvantage of the chemical methods is that the substances being used are very toxic.
 Additionally, they can have a negative impact on human health while decomposing.

-The physical methods of the treatment of grain can be divided into such groups as (1) physical and mechanical methods; (2) thermal methods; and radiation methods.
+of the treatment of grain can be divided into such groups as (1) physical and mechanical methods; (2) thermal methods; and radiation methods.

 (1) long processing time;

 (2) the seeds need to be pre-dried; and